Dunlavin: Fairgreen

-Dunlavin fairgreen is thought to date from the mid-seventeenth century and formed the south-eastern boundary of the original village.
+Dunlavin Fairgreen is thought to date from the mid-seventeenth century and formed the south-eastern boundary of the original village.
 Fairs were held in the green from 1661.
 The area is best known for the Dunlavin Green executions that took place on 24 May 1798 at the beginning of the 1798 Rebellion.
 Thirty-six prisoners were taken from the Market House and summarily executed on the green without trial.
 Up to nine others were also hanged from the pillars of the Market House.
 The majority of the corpses were not claimed or removed on the day of the massacre and were taken to the nearby location of Tournant that evening and buried in a large pit.
 Fairs continued on the green until the 1960s, when cattle marts took over the principal function of fairs in rural Irish society.
-The Tynte Estate gifted the fairgreen to the people of Dunlavin in 2021.
+The Tynte Estate gifted the Fairgreen to the people of Dunlavin in 2021.

-St Nicholas’s holy well
+St Nicholas's holy well

 A holy well exists on the slopes of Tornant moat to the south of the village and is dedicated to Saint Nicholas.
 'Patterns' were the name of rituals that were routinely performed by pilgrims when visiting such sites and involved walking a prescribed circular clockwise journey around a holy well.
-The "Tournant pattern" at St Nicholas’s holy well was traditionally held in late June each year.
+The "Tournant pattern" at St Nicholas's holy well was traditionally held in late June each year.
 Patterns became social occasions, with music, singing, dancing, alcohol, festivities and fighting involved.
 A major renovation project in 2016 saw a waymarked path installed across the fields to grant access to the well from the side of St Kevin's Community College.
-The well was also refurbished and a new mass rock altar was installed.
+The well was also refurbished, and a new mass rock tar was installed.

 Tornant moat

 Tornant, or Tournant, moat is a National Monument composed of a ringfort and nearby barrows located 1.3 km south of the town.
 The name derives from the Irish tor neannta, "nettle mound."
-The mound marks the site of a large rath which probably dates from the Bronze Age.
-Later the Normans built a ringwork castle on the site around which the first Dunlavin village settlement grew.
+The mound marks the site of a large rath, probably dating from the Bronze Age.
+Later, the Normans built a ringwork castle on the site around which the first Dunlavin village settlement grew.
 Scenic views of West Wicklow can be enjoyed from the top of the moat.

 Tournant graveyard

-There is a graveyard adjacent to the site of Tornant moat where the majority of the victims of the 1798 Dunlavin Green massacre were interred.
-In September 2021, a monument was erected at the site of the mass grave which provides information about the 1798 massacre and contains a listing of all the names of those who were executed on the day.
+There is a graveyard adjacent to the site of Tornant moat, where the majority of the victims of the 1798 Dunlavin Green massacre were interred.
+In September 2021, a monument was erected at the site of the mass grave, which provides information about the 1798 massacre and contains a listing of all the names of those who were executed on the day.